-On the same day that Sen. Mary Landrieu takes the gavel of the Senate Energy and Natural Resources Committee, a natural-gas export project in Louisiana received the green light from the Obama administration.
+On the same day that Sen. Mary Landrieu took the gavel of the Senate Energy and Natural Resources Committee, a natural-gas export project in Louisiana received the green light from the Obama administration.

 The two developments, which occurred just hours apart on Tuesday, are big boosts for Landrieu as she seeks reelection in Louisiana, a state that's redder now than it was the last time she ran six years ago.